lazy-media/public/Authentik/Nextcloud/Readme.md

     - In the Expression Field copy and paste the code below [Code to Copy](#nextcloud-quota-expression-policy-property-mapping)

 - Click `Finish` to Save

+## Authentik Nextcloud Quota User Setup

+- Login to Authentik Admin Panel
+- Navigate to `Directory > Users`
+- Click the `Edit` icon under `Actions` for a user you want to restrict the storage amount for
+    - Locate the `Attributes` box for the user
+    - Enter in `nextcloud_quota: 10GB`
+        - Where `10GB` is, you can change this to the amount of storage you want to assign to the user.
+Change the `10` to the amount followed by the size type below with no space between.
+        - Use `MB` for Megabytes
+        - Use `GB` for Gigabytes
+        - Use `TB` for Terabytes

 # Authentik OAuth / OpenID Setup